biometrixtech/plans/documentation/api_demo.md

 ### Symptoms

 TODO: update this text to reflect whether a plan is returned.
 Make consistent with Overview.
-This endpoint can be called to submit symptoms to receive a new plan without submitting a session.
+This endpoint can be called to submit symptoms without receiving any new/updated recovery modalities.

 ##### Query String